Workers' Communist League of New Zealand

-The Workers Communist League of New Zealand (abbreviated WCL) was a political party in New Zealand.
-During the 1980s the WCL was the second-largest Marxist organisation in the country (after the pro-Moscow Socialist Unity Party of New Zealand).
+The Workers' Communist League of New Zealand (abbreviated WCL) was a political party in New Zealand.
+During the 1980s the WCL was the second-largest Marxist organisation in the country (after the pro-Moscow Socialist Unity Party of New Zealand (SUP)).
 Whilst relatively small, the organisation played a key role in various social movements.
 The organisation was noted for its role in the protest movements against tours of the South African rugby union team Springboks.
 The group was active in the trade union movement, in particular in Wellington.
 During the 1980s WCL diverged from Leninist orthodoxy and embraced feminism and Maori self-determination.

 1970 split

 The WCL traced its roots to a 1970 split in the Communist Party of New Zealand (CPNZ).
-A faction had emerged in Wellington, that saw the CPNZ as being under the control of a 'bureaucratic, devious and drunken party leadership clique'.
+A faction had emerged in Wellington, that saw the CPNZ as being under the control of a "bureaucratic, devious and drunken party leadership clique".
 In 1970 CPNZ expelled its Wellington District organisation.
-The expelled faction, referred to by the CPNZ as the 'Manson-Bailey gang' after its leaders Xinhua correspondent Rona Bailey and watersider Jack Manson), began building a rival organization to the CPNZ.
+The expelled faction, referred to by the CPNZ as the 'Manson-Bailey gang' after its leaders, Xinhua News Agency correspondent Rona Bailey and watersider Jack Manson, began building a rival organisation to the CPNZ.

 The Manson-Bailey group continued to refer to itself as the Wellington District Committee of the CPNZ for some time.
 It gained supporters in other parts of the country, such as Auckland.
-But the group hesistated to announced themselves as a new political party, hoping to gain a majority of CPNZ membership on their side and obtaining the support from the Communist Party of China.
-The group organized activities at campuses of Victoria University, against Apartheid and the Vietnam War and in favour of Maori land rights.
+But the group hesitated to announce themselves as a new political party, hoping to gain a majority of CPNZ membership on their side and to obtain support from the Chinese Communist Party (CCP).
+The group organised activities at campuses of Victoria University, against apartheid and the Vietnam War and in favour of Maori land rights.
 Ron Smith was among the cadres of the Wellington group that would become the WCL.
 The group was active in the New Zealand China Friendship Society, organizing student delegations to visit China.
 The independent leftist monthly The Paper, published 1973–1975, was seen as close to the group.